devonfarrell/Final_Movie_Project/README.md

 The files located in this respoitory will give you access to thousands of movies with great ratings from across decades.

-This will provide the user with great information and statstics regarding thousands of movies.
+This will provide the user with great information and statstics regarding thousands of movies in graphical representations.

-#### Providing more information when the project is complete
+#### Providing more information and files when the project is complete